-The power supply of the AD5398A should be decoupled with 0.1 μF and 10 μF capacitors.
-These capacitors should be kept as physically close as possible, with the 0.1 μF capacitor serving as a local bypass capacitor, and therefore should be located as close as possible to the V{DD} pin.
-The 10 μ F capacitor should be a tantalum bead-type; the 0.1 μF capacitor should be a ceramic type with a low effective series resistance and effective series inductance.
-The 0.1 μF capacitor provides a low impedance path to ground for high transient currents.
+The power supply of the AD5821A, or the regulator used to supply the AD5821A, should be decoupled.
+Best practice power supply decoupling recommends that the power supply be decoupled with a 10 μ F capacitor.
+Ideally, this 10 μ F capacitor should be of a tantalum bead type.
+However, if the power supply or regulator supply is well regulated and clean, such decoupling may not be required.
+The AD5821A should be decoupled locally with a 0.1 μ F ceramic capacitor, and this 0.1 μ F capacitor should be located as close as possible to the V{DD} pin.
+The 0.1 μ F capacitor should be ceramic with a low effective series resistance and effective series inductance.
+The 0.1 μ F capacitor provides a low impedance path to ground for high transient currents.

 The power supply line should have as large a trace as possible to provide a low impedance path and reduce glitch effects on the supply line.
 Clocks and other fast switching digital signals should be shielded from other parts of the board by digital ground.
-Avoid crossover of digital and analog signals if possible.

-When traces cross on opposite sides of the board, ensure that they run at right angles to each other to reduce feedthrough effects through the board.
-The best board layout technique is to use a multilayer board with ground and power planes, where the component side of the board is dedicated to the ground plane only and the signal traces are placed on the solder side.
+Avoid crossover of digital and analog signals, if possible.
+When traces cross on opposite sides of the board, they should run at right angles to each other to reduce feedthrough effects through the board.
+The best technique is to use a multilayer board with ground and power planes, where the component side of the board is dedicated to the ground plane only and the signal traces are placed on the solder side.
 However, this is not always possible with a 2-layer board.